 How to make Mayan Eggs with Chaya:

 - Cook the Ingredients: In a large skillet (Amazon), heat the lard over medium heat.
 Add the chopped onion and sauté until translucent.
-Add the chopped chaya and cook until the leaves have wilted and are fully cooked, about 5-7 minutes.
+Add the chaya you already boiled and drained, and cook it through with the onion, about 5 minutes.
+The skillet is for flavor, not for making the chaya safe.
+The boil did that.

 - Add the Eggs: Break the eggs into a bowl, beat them well, then pour them into the skillet with the onion and chaya mixture.
 Add salt to taste.
 Stir continuously until the eggs are fully cooked and well incorporated with the chaya.
 We like our eggs at about 3 minutes of cooking.